WorldVistA/VistA/Documentation/README.rst

   * InstallGTM_

-  And to import the OSEHRA VistA-M code into the GT.M environment, see
+  To use OSEHRA's automated import and configuration scripts to import the OSEHRA VistA-M code into the GT.M environment, see:

+  * AutomatedVistAConfiguration_

+  Instructions for the manual import process are found here:

   * ImportGTM_